 No – it is possible to make char cloth in a closed vessel.
 However, it’s much harder to tell when it is done cooking.

 Also, if you use an Altoids tin and don’t poke a hole in it, the pressure from the hot gasses will cause the lid to open.
 You could push the lid down with a stick, but too much oxygen might have already reached the cloth.

 How should I store my char cloth?

 Keep your char cloth in an airtight tin.
 The reason for this is to prevent moisture from reaching it.
-Charred materials act like sponges and will absorb water from the air, making them difficult to ignite.
+Charred materials act like sponges and absorb water from the air, making them difficult to ignite.

 If you used a mint tin to make your char cloth, you could store it in the same tin.
 Just use a piece of wax (from a melted candle) to plug the hole.